Calculator (Apple)

-Calculator is a basic calculator application made by Apple Inc. and bundled with its macOS, iOS, and watchOS operating systems.
+Calculator is a basic calculator application made by Apple and bundled with its macOS, iOS, iPadOS, and watchOS operating systems.
 It has three modes: basic, scientific, and programmer.
 The basic mode includes a number pad, buttons for adding, subtracting, multiplying, and dividing, as well as memory keys.
-Scientific mode supports exponents and trigonometric functions, and programmer mode gives the user access to more options related to computer programming.
+Scientific mode supports exponents and trigonometric functions.
+The macOS version of Calculator also has a programmer mode that gives the user access to more options related to computer programming.